Intestinal pseudo-obstruction: Diagnosis

+Classification

+Pseudo-obstruction syndromes are classified as acute or chronic based on their clinical appearance.
+Acute colonic pseudo-obstruction (ACPO; sometimes known as Ogilvie syndrome) causes the colon to become grossly dilated; if not decompressed, the individual risks perforation, peritonitis, and death.
+Chronic intestinal pseudo-obstruction is a chronic disorder.

 Treatment

 Treatment for IPO (acute or chronic) is aimed at removing the disease process and/or managing the complications present.
 Focus is placed on management of pain, gastrointestinal symptoms, nutritional deficiencies, fluid status, infection control, and improving quality of life.
 When CIPO is secondary to another disease, treatment is addressed towards the underlying condition.
 Surgery is sometimes required in severe cases of CIPO.

 Medical treatment

-Prucalopride, pyridostigmine, metoclopramide, cisapride, erythromycin and octreotide are medications that aim to enhance intestinal motility.
+Prucalopride, pyridostigmine, metoclopramide, cisapride, erythromycin, and octreotide are medications that aim to enhance intestinal motility.

 Intestinal stasis, which may lead to bacterial overgrowth and subsequently, diarrhea or malabsorption, is treated with antibiotics.

 Nutritional deficiencies are treated by encouraging patients to avoid foods that increase distention and are difficult to digest (e.g. those high in fat and fibre), consuming small frequent meals (5–6 per day), focusing on liquids and soft food.
 Reducing intake of poorly absorbed sugar alcohols may be of benefit.
 Referral to an accredited dietitian is recommended.
 If dietary changes are unsuccessful in meeting nutritional requirements and energy needs, enteral nutrition is used.
 Many patients eventually require parenteral nutrition.

 Total parenteral nutrition (TPN) is a form of long-term nutritional treatment reserved for patients that have severe pseudo-obstruction.
 TPN dependent patients require frequent checkups to monitor catheter function, check liver enzyme levels, and evaluate for signs of blood infections.
 TPN format is typically changed depending on loss/gain of weight and bloodwork results, and is specially formulated to meet each individual patient's needs.